marikgoldstein/marikgoldstein.github.io/index.markdown

 - [Probabilistic forecasting with stochastic interpolants and Föllmer processes](https://arxiv.org/abs/2403.13724) at **ICML 2024**.
 - [A dynamic risk score for early prediction of cardiogenic shock using machine learning](https://academic.oup.com/ehjacc/advance-article/doi/10.1093/ehjacc/zuae037/7633877) at **European Heart Jornal**.
 - [QTNet: Predicting Drug-Induced QT Prolongation with Artificial Intelligence-Enabled Electrocardiograms](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4554451) at **JACC, Clinical Electrophysiology**.
-- (participating, Fall 2023) taking part @ Flatiron Institute’s upcoming second workshop on Measure Transport, Sampling, and Diffusions!
+- taking part @ Flatiron Institute’s second workshop on Measure Transport, Sampling, and Diffusions, Fall 2023!
 - (talk, Fall 2023) talk on diffusions + flows @ [Decisions, Risk and Operations](https://business.columbia.edu/faculty/divisions/dro) ML reading group at Columbia, organized by Hongseok Namkoong!
 - We are running the second iteration of the workshop on Spurious Correlations, Invariance, and Stability at **ICML 2023**.
 - [Where to Diffuse, How to Diffuse, and How to Get Back: Automated Learning for Multivariate Diffusions](https://arxiv.org/abs/2302.07261) at **ICLR 2023**.
-- (talk, Fall 2022) talk on diffusions @ the Flatiron Institute's [workshop on Sampling, Transport, and Diffusions](https://sites.google.com/view/sampling-transport-diffusions/home)!
+- talk at @ Flatiron Institute's [workshop on Sampling, Transport, and Diffusions](https://sites.google.com/view/sampling-transport-diffusions/home), Fall 2022!
 - Excited to co-organize the [Workshop on Spurious Correlations, Invariance, and Stability](https://sites.google.com/view/scis-workshop/home) at **ICML 2022**!
 - [Survival Mixture Density Networks](https://arxiv.org/pdf/2208.10759.pdf) at **MLHC 2022**.
 - glad to continue at Apple Health AI for summer 2022!